-The green terror cichlid is a colorful freshwater fish which can bring interesting behaviors to your tank.
+The green terror cichlid is a colorful freshwater fish that can bring interesting behaviors to your tank.

 It is a valuable and rewarding fish to add to your aquarium as they are relatively easy to keep as long as you provide good water quality.

-Despite this large fish being easy to care for, like many other cichlids, it can be aggressive so it is best suited to more experienced aquarists.
+Despite this large fish is easy to care for, like many other cichlids, it can be aggressive so it is best suited to more experienced aquarists.

 |Color Form:||Green and blue|